Monte9/react-native-parallax-scrollview/README.md

 ## Motivation

-There are a couple packages that provide a similar parallax scroll view component ([here](https://github.com/jaysoo/react-native-parallax-scroll-view) and [here](https://github.com/lelandrichardson/react-native-parallax-view)) although both of them are not maintained.
+Currently there are a couple packages that provide a similar parallax Scrollview component ([here](https://github.com/jaysoo/react-native-parallax-scroll-view) and [here](https://github.com/lelandrichardson/react-native-parallax-view)) although both of them are not maintained and wasn't exactly what I was looking for.

-I really liked [react-native-parallax-view](https://github.com/lelandrichardson/react-native-parallax-view) but here are a couple reasons I didn't use it in my app:
-1. It was not maintained hence I knew submitting an issue on it would go nowhere
-2. It didn't have a Sticky NavBar when scrolling (similar to Spotify/ ReactConf'17 app)

-So I set out to create a Parallax ScrollView component (using [react-native-parallax-view](https://github.com/lelandrichardson/react-native-parallax-view) as a base) with
+So I challenged myself to create a Parallax ScrollView component (using [react-native-parallax-view](https://github.com/lelandrichardson/react-native-parallax-view) as a base) with
 1. Sticky NavBar Header :tada:
-2. An awesome default component that just works out of the box (```<ParallaxScrollView />```)
+2. An awesome default profile component that just works out of the box (```<ParallaxScrollView />```)
-3. Flexible and comprehensive API to build your own custom use case on it
+3. Flexible and comprehensive API to use the ScrollView component for any use case.

 aka it's a **(Parallax) ScrollView component** for React Native that we *truly deserve* :rocket: